Volunteer Spotlight: Nancy Rinzler

 What do you like most about volunteering?
 Fostering?

 I love all animals, and I try to live a cruelty-free life.
 I love volunteering because I don’t want to just write checks.
 I like giving homeless animals a better life.
 With so much spare time (now both kids in college), I cannot sit around and not help the voiceless animals who suffer so desperately, often in abusive situations.

-Which cat or favorite and why?
+Which cat or dog is your favorite and why?

 I have no favorite cat at the shelter.
 I love them all, even the difficult ones.